-The purpose of this interdisciplinary course is to familiarize the student with a method of inquiry through the narrative; another's story.
-The student will be introduced to qualitative research methodology, as a way of understanding the diversity and complexity of the older adult.
-Student interdisciplinary teams will discuss a variety of readings and studies and participate in developing a qualitative research study outline, which will explore the perspectives of older adults, leading to a broad and deep understanding of aging and how to come to recognize what is meaningful to older adults.
-This course is a course elective for the Gerontology major and minor and is also a nursing elective.
+The purpose of this interdisciplinary course is to introduce the student to narrative/story [Voices of Aging] as a way of knowing, a way of coming to connect with and communicate with the older adult in a variety of settings through interdisciplinary venues that include literature, gerontology, psychology, sociology, anthropology and nursing.
+The student will be introduced to interpretive phenomenology as a way of thinking and understanding the diversity and complexity of the older adult.
+Student interdisciplinary teams will discuss a variety of readings and studies and participate in developing a qualitative research study outline exploring the perspectives of older adults, leading to a multi-perspectival understanding of aging and how to come to understand what is meaningful to older adults.